-Geoff Davis concentrates his practice in domestic and international business transactions, including all phases of structuring, drafting and negotiating private equity investments (including funds, venture capital, co-investments and direct investments), mergers and acquisitions, leveraged buy-outs, securities offerings (and periodic reporting matters), joint ventures and secured and unsecured loan transactions for large and small private and public companies, financial institutions and, primarily, sovereign wealth funds based in the Middle East.
+Geoff Davis concentrates his practice in domestic and international corporate transactions, including all phases of structuring, drafting and negotiating private equity investments (including funds, venture capital, co-investments and direct investments), mergers and acquisitions, leveraged buyouts, joint ventures, securities offerings (and periodic reporting matters), and secured and unsecured loan transactions for large and small private and public companies, financial institutions, pension funds and sovereign wealth funds based in the Middle East.

-Geoff represents clients investing in a broad range of industry groups, including emerging technologies, biotech, telecommunications, energy, banking, foods, shipping and terminals, real estate, textiles, chemicals and information systems.
+Geoff represents clients investing in a broad range of industry groups, including emerging technologies, green energy, biotech, healthcare, telecommunications, energy, banking, foods, shipping and terminals, real estate, textiles, chemicals and information systems.
 He also has experience representing clients in corporate reorganizations to ensure their corporate structure is in alignment with their strategic goals.
-He represents investors and companies receiving funding in connection with the preparation and negotiation of the terms of investments and exit strategies.
-He has extensive global experience in private equity transactions on behalf of one of the largest private equity investors in the world and has consummated more than 200 substantial private equity transactions in the United States, Europe and Asia.
+He represents investors and companies receiving funding in connection with the preparation and strategic negotiation of the terms of investments, restructurings, expansions and exits.
+He has extensive global experience in private equity transactions on behalf of one of the largest private equity investors in the world and has consummated more than 200 substantial private equity transactions in the US, Europe and Asia.
 This has given him invaluable in-depth experience in understanding the cultural, legal and economic considerations and risks implicated by complex international transactions.

-Geoff has also structured unique market leading global custody and securities lending agreements between institutional investors and many of the world’s leading financial institutions and developed “state of the art” investment management agreements that have been broadly utilized by investors.
+Geoff has also structured unique market-leading global custody and securities lending agreements between institutional investors and many of the world’s leading financial institutions and developed “state-of-the-art” investment management agreements that have been broadly utilized by institutional investors.

 In addition, Geoff is active in assisting companies in formation, raising capital and acquisition strategies.
 He has represented numerous companies during various fundraising rounds and subsequent initial public offerings, advising on strategy and corporate governance obligations and, when necessary, class action litigation.
 He is a director of Cabot Capital Partners Pte Ltd, a Singapore investment advisory firm, and has acted as a director of Puma II, an offshore private equity fund, and Benefactor, Inc., a factoring company.